reddmetrics/reddmetrics.github.com/_posts/2011-04-05-an-introduction.md

 others, while we develop new products that are intended to support environmental conservation.

-We will post product updates and compact data analysis; we will post code and the subsequent applications.
-We're not a big group, we are all committed to making our work useful to other researchers or programmers.
+We will post code and applications, project updates and compact data analysis.
+We are not a big group, but we are all committed to making our work useful to other researchers or programmers.

 Thanks for visiting!